enepomnyaschih/jwidget/0.8/guides/ensample1/README.md

         }));
     };

 Why do we copy each field one by one in constructor?
-Why we don't just write
+Why don't we just write

     JW.apply(this, config);

-The reason is that this way we tell interpreter, what fields does our class have, and it lets it to optimize work with this class effectively (low-level optimization).
+The reason is that this way we tell interpreter, what fields does our class have, and it lets the interpreter to optimize work with this class effectively (low-level optimization).

 Model development is finished.
-Let's start view.
+Let's start view development.
 Define tweet component.

 **public/mt/tweetview/tweetview.js**